MIA123MIA321/pinn_test/README.md

 ## Getting Started

 1. Modifying the following arguments in `test.sh`:
-* maxiter : total epohs of trainging
+* maxiter : total epochs of trainging
 * N : number of points sampled in $\Omega$
 * n : number of points sampled on each boundary of $\partial \Omega$
 * grids : resolution of testing